 In addition to having far more knowledge compared to men, women were considered incomparably more adept and ardent in lovemaking.
 By then, the idea that women lacked passion had not yet taken hold.
 Enoch Heinrich Kisch, an Austrian gynecologist, believes the natural impulse in women is so powerful that its primitive force dominates their entire nature at certain periods of life.

 Having passion was later deemed as an indication of the inferior moral, intellectual, and reasoning capabilities of women.
-This particular notion served to justify the tight control husbands and fathers exerted.
+This particular notion served to justify the tight control of husbands and fathers exerted.
 Power and influence came into play.

 Since men had superior self-control abilities and therefore not as consumed with lust as women, they were more naturally suited to hold powerful and influential positions.
 Havelock Ellis, an early 20th-century psychologist, documented this ideological change, citing various historical sources of nearly the same mindset regarding women’s greater physical urge.